Latest News & More

 Another trapeze artist, Sarah Scanlon’s, definition of fear is of the “committee that sits on your shoulders and tells you that you can’t do something and you tell that voice to be quiet and do some push-ups!!!!.”
 All of the aerialists do not seem to feel they have limits so they push themselves and feel it is part of the fun.

-Flying circus artists don’t let fear stand in their way
+Famous circus performers don’t let fear stand in their way

 Some worry about breaking bones.
 On the other hand, another has an internal mechanism, a switch that turns on at certain heights and says you can do it.
 For Sarah Swanson fear is real.
 She admits that she is actually afraid of heights.